 Travel Tips: People of any race and religion can enter the temple.
 But no one is permitted to enter the main Sanctum Sanctorum except the Priests.

-The present temple, Kailash Mahameru Prasad, was reconstructed in Chalukya style of temple architecture.
+Regarded as one of the best Somnath places to visit, the present temple of Somnath, Kailash Mahameru Prasad, was reconstructed in the Chalukya style of temple architecture.
 The sikhara or main spire of the temple is 15 m in height and it has an 8 m tall flag pole at the top.
 The temple architecture reflects the skills of the Sompura Salats, one of Gujarat's master masons.
-Commanding a breathtaking view from the tip of the Saurashtra peninsula, kissed by the waves of the Arabian coast, the temple's imposing architecture includes intricate carvings, silver doors, an impressive Nandi idol and the central shivalinga.
-One can also see a Baṇastambha on the sea protection wall of the temple which mentions that the temple stands at a point that there is no land in a straight line between Somnath seashore until Antarctica.
-One can also visit Shri Kapardi Vinayak, Shri Hanuman Temple and Vallabhghat.
+Commanding a breathtaking view from the tip of the Saurashtra peninsula, kissed by the waves of the Arabian coast, the temple's imposing architecture includes intricate carvings, silver doors, an impressive Nandi idol, and the central shiva linga.
+One can also see a Banastambha on the sea protection wall of the temple which mentions that the temple stands at a point that there is no land in a straight line between Somnath seashore until Antarctica.
+One can also visit Shri Kapardi Vinayak, Shri Hanuman Temple, and Vallabhghat.

 Timings: 6 AM to 9 PM